lolothemisfit/Supplier-Management-API-Web-Application/README.md

 # 3. Configure SQL Server

-SQL Server runs in Docker and is configured through the included `docker-compose.yml`.
+SQL Server runs in Docker using the included `docker-compose.yml`.

-The Docker Compose configuration already contains the SQL Server setup.
+The Docker Compose configuration already contains the SQL Server image, container configuration and port mapping.
 The only value that needs to be supplied locally is the SQL Server SA password.

 ## Create `.env`